SAP-samples/teched2024-XP280/exercises/ex4/README.md

    }
    ```

-    Safe your changes and let's give the enhanced configuration a try.
+    Safe your changes and do ... yes the formatting exercise via:

+    ```bash
+    terraform fmt
+    ```

 ## Exercise 4.3 - Execute Terraform

-After completing these steps you will have executed the Terraform configuration and successfully created a the SAP Build Process Automation resources in your subaccount.
+After completing these steps you will have executed the Terraform configuration and successfully created the SAP Build Process Automation resources in your subaccount.

 1. As we added another module to our setup we must reinitialize the configuration to make Terraform aware of this.
 To achieve this execute the following command: